Quitzchell/LangChainChatBotTest/README.md

 Now you're all set to use Studybuddy v0.1 locally!
 Access the app through your browser at the provided URL (usually `http://localhost:8501`).

 ---
-This project was inspired by Alejandro AO tutorial: https://youtu.be/dXxQ0LR-3Hg?si=o-zDdaTWjhwymIva
+This project is based on Alejandro AO his tutorial: https://youtu.be/dXxQ0LR-3Hg?si=o-zDdaTWjhwymIva